Noeska/illegiblesemantics/projects/proj-2.md

 ## Technical Death Metal
 #### 1990s
-A hard-and-fast rule in metal logo design is that the more technical the music, the less sophisticated the logo.
+A hard-and-fast rule in Death Metal aesthetics is that the more technical the music, the less sophisticated the logo.
 This is exemplified in Technical Death Metal, a genre whose artists mix "fast, virtuosic guitar riffs and solos of varying tempos and time signature changes with prevalent drumming and frequent blast beats."<sup>2</sup> It's usually easy to recognize bands playing in this genre.
 They often have what **looks like a Black Metal logo**, except it's not -- it's **not nearly as sophisticated**.
 ![Technical Death Metal](..\assets\img\projects\proj-2\tech90.jpg)
 If they're still active to this day, they now probably have a **type-only logo**, one that is most likely **superimposed** over an earlier "Black Metal-like" logo.
 ![Technical Death Metal](..\assets\img\projects\proj-2\tech901.jpg)
 ##### [2] Simon Poole, 'M. Unger, *Sound, Symbol, Sociality: The Aesthetic Experience of Extreme Metal Music*, 20.

 #### Post-2000s
 It's fairly easy to recognize a post-2000s Technical Death band from a 1990s band in the same genre.
 For some reason wholly unknown to me, the former is likely to have a logo that they proudly put on their shirts -- even though it doesn't really look good.
 It's always like these logos were done by a novice who played with **Illustrator** and who is not quite familiar yet with Illustrator's **Pen tool**.
 The result inevitably is that all these logos have a **"Bézier" look** to them; and this is the reason they *never* look good.